 A footing was built before contractors could even start building or pouring your foundation.
 The footing, which is larger than the foundation, spreads the weight of your foundation across a large area.
 Additionally, the footing prevents the foundation from coming into direct contact with the earth beneath it.

 If the footing was made from poured concrete, the structure should be fairly watertight-especially if the contractors reinforced the footer with steel beams or poles.
 Some contractors, however, forgo a solid footer and instead spread gravel across a space to act as the footing.

 The gravel can more easily sink into the soil, causing the foundation to shift which could cause structural cracks to form, leading to more possible seepage issues.

 Your property’s landscaping also factors into the amount of water that seeps into your basement.
 If the soil that surrounds your home isn’t pitched away from your home, water can more easily enter your basement.

 The soil should be pitched away from your home and have a slope of about a quarter inch per foot to properly prevent seepage.

 Additionally, if your home has any underground windows that are surrounded by window wells, the wells’ condition greatly affects how seepage gets into your home.
 Rain water can easily collect inside the window well from the open space above.
 But more water from within the soil can seep into the window wells if they are cracked, have holes, or weren’t properly installed.

 Then, that water can leak through the window sills and surrounding wall if these structures are damaged or cracked.

 Who Should You Call?

 If you experience water seepage, contact Safeguard Waterproofing immediately.
-We’ll send one of our certified technicians to your home and assess your property to determine how water seeped into your basement and recommend an effective solution to minimize water damage now and in the future.
+We’ll send one of our certified technicians to your home and assess your property to determine how water seeped into your basement and recommend an effective solution (sump pump, yard drainage, etc.) to minimize water damage now and in the future.